nmtzwh/radtube/readme.md

-# An command line music player for Youtube
+# A command line music player for Youtube

 ## Install

-Dependancy:
+Dependency:

 ```bash
 # for playback